 The most capable non-text based generative AI technology available to the general public is for image generation and image interpretation / analysis, with applications like Flux (available as part of the paid Twitter / X plan), Dall-E 3 (available in Microsoft Copilot as well as Chat GPT Plus / Team) and Midjourney currently being the best quality models that are widely available and easy to use.

 As far as social science research value is concerned, image generation AI is mostly limited to enhancing blogs, presentations or other knowledge exchange communications.
 It’s worth reminding researchers to exercise caution around ongoing legal cases regarding intellectual property and how AI models including image generation were trained on public human-created content.
 Currently, the vast majority of AI image generation is in the realm of art, rather than, say, technical diagrams.
-That said, for diagrams which are programmatically generated, the more advanced LLMs are capable of producing accurate flowcharts and infographics – here are some example using the Claude 3.5 Sonnet ‘artifacts’ (interactive web output display) feature:
+That said, for diagrams which are programmatically generated, the more advanced LLMs are capable of producing accurate flowcharts and infographics – here are some example using the Claude 3.5 Sonnet ‘artifacts’ (interactive web output display) feature, something Chat GPT is now able to achieve thanks to their new Canvas feature with web preview:

 Example flow diagram generated by Claude Sonnet 3.5 based on the above section on history and current state of generative AI: